- 04 Mar

 Anyone is at Risk

 Sometimes we have a mental picture of someone who is struggling with drug addiction as being visibly out of control.
 Prescription drug addiction can, and does, affect people from every walk of life.
 In fact, elderly people, women, and teens are exhibiting very alarming trends with regard to prescription drug abuse.
-You can learn more about these trends here.

 How to Recognize Abuse